✦ Summer 2026 · 5 Days of Hands-On Fun

 It is recommended that your child brings their own personal laptop.
 A charger can be provided if necessary.
 Families without a laptop at home will be able to use some of our provided laptops at the class.

 Camp runs 9:00 am to 1:30 pm, Monday through Friday.
-The classes will include a total of 2 hours of AI split into 2 with a 10 minute energy break every hour followed by a 30 minute snack break, and ending with a total of 2 hours of robotics with a 10 minute energy break every hour.
+The classes will include a total of 2 hours of AI split into 2 with a 10 minute energy break every hour followed by a 30 minute snack break, and ending with a total of 2 hours of machine learning with a 10 minute energy break every hour.
 We are planning on hosting a pizza party on Friday for your child.
 Snacks are provided.

 The camp is going to be in person only.
 However, in the event that your child is unable to attend a day, a video recording will be provided.
 There will be games, debates and an interactable kit.